larosenas/PL_Grupo23_2526/docs/report.md

+## Range of the Project

+The compiler implements a subset of Fortran 77 focused on the constructs required by the assignment: declarations, arithmetic, relational and logical expressions, `IF`, labelled `DO`, `GOTO`, `READ` and `PRINT`.

+The compiler also supports arrays and the intrinsic `MOD` function.
+User-defined `FUNCTION` and `SUBROUTINE` constructs are partially represented at parser level, but they are not fully supported by the backend.

 ## Intermediate representation

 After lexical and sytantic analysis, the compiler constructs an intermediate representation of the program in the form of an abstract syntax tree(AST).

 This representation allows separating the language recognition phase from the subquent compiler phases, namely semantic analysis and code generation for the virtual machine.

-The 'ast_nodes.py' file defines the main nodes used in this representation.
+The `ast_nodes.py` file defines the main nodes used in this representation.
 Among them are:

+-`File` which represents the complete compilation unit, containing a `Program`and a list of subprograms.
-- 'Program' which represents the complete program.
+- `Program` which represents the main program block.
-- 'Declaration', which represents variable declarations.
+- `Declaration`, which represents variable declarations.
-- 'Assignment' that represents assignments statements.
+- `Assignment` that represents assignments statements.
-- 'Print' and 'Read', which represent basic input/output operations.
+- `Print` and `Read`, which represent basic input/output operations.
-- 'If' which represents conditional structures.
+- `If` which represents conditional , with optional `ELSE` branch.
-- 'DO' that represents 'Do' loops with labels.
+- `DO` that represents `Do` loops with labels.
-- 'GOTO' and 'Continue', which represent jumps and labels.
+- `GOTO` and `Continue`, which represent jumps and labels.
+- `Return` which represents the `RETURN` statement inside subprograms.
-- 'BinaryOp' and 'UnaryOp', which represent arithmetic, relational and logical expressions.
+- `BinaryOp` and `UnaryOp`, which represent arithmetic, relational and logical expressions, it is also used for unary operations.
-- 'Variable', 'Number', 'String' and 'Boolean', which represent basic values.
+- `Variable`, `Number`, `String` and `Boolean`, which represent basic values.
-- 'ArrayAccess' and 'FunctionCall' that are designed to support array access and function calls like 'MOD'.
+- `ArrayAccess` and `FunctionCall` that represent array indexing and function calls respectively.

 This structure was defined in a modular way so that the parser only needs to construct AST objects, while subsequent phases work on this representation without directly depending on the original source code.

 ## Lexical Analysis

-Lexical analysis was implemented using the 'ply.lex' library.
+Lexical analysis was implemented using the `ply.lex` library.

 The lexer is responsible for transforming the Fortran source code into a sequence of tokens.
 Tokens were defined for a language keywords, identifiers, integers and real numbers, string, arithmetic operators, relational operators, logical operators and special symbols.